erikhyrkas/snakes/training_data/llama-scripts-1.md

 Historian: "Thanks for watching History Unlocked!
 If you have any questions or comments, please leave them below.
 Don't forget to like and subscribe for more historical content!"

 [Outro music plays as the video ends]

-Note: This script is just a starting point, and you can modify it according to your preferences and style of presentation.
-Good luck with your YouTube video!
 <end>

 Write a script for a YouTube video that discusses the event: 'Black Death begins in Europe' that occurred around 1347 AD.
 Explain why it was significant, its impact, and how it fits into the broader timeline of history.<start>Here is a script for a YouTube video on the Black Death: